 You’ll Be More Marketable

 As you may imagine, there will be a lot of other candidates out there vying for the same job as you.
-A degree will help set you apart and show prospective employers you can add real value to their team.
+So how to make sure you get the best opportunities.
+Well, a degree will help set you apart and show prospective employers you can add real value to their team with qualifications and credible training.

 You’ll Increase Your Earning Potential